sajjadrimaz/Quidditch-Game/README.md

 # Quidditch-Game

-Two teams (home and away) play the game, each team has 6 players (house, keeper, seeker, and 3 chasers).
+Two teams (home and away) play the quidditch game, each team has 6 players (house, keeper, seeker, and 3 chasers).

 QUAFFLE_POINTS = 10 and SNITCH_POINTS = 150.